joelui001/MovieGenreClassifer/README.md

    - Adding functionality for the model to search online databases (e.g., IMDb, Rotten Tomatoes) for real-time information about movies would ensure accuracy in genre classification by providing up-to-date data and context.
 3. Expanded User Input Options:
    - Implementing a feature that allows the system to automatically classify any user input, no matter it’s a title, production company name, or user review.
 The model would analyze the nature of the text provided and estimate relevant genres based on its understanding of context and relationships within the input.
+4. Enhance Output Sanitization:
+   - Fine-tune the model to restrict its outputs to a specific format, ensuring consistency and clarity in responses.
+Implement mechanisms to prevent users from bypassing predefined prompts, thereby maintaining the integrity of the interaction and ensuring that the model adheres to established guidelines and standards.